yangzy723/yangzy723.github.io/_posts/2024-09-29-ROS-LLM：A ROS framework for embodied AI with task feedback and structured reasoning.md

 ---
 layout: mypost
-title: 《ROS-LLM：A ROS framework for embodied AI with task feedback and structured reasoning》
+title: ROS-LLM：A ROS framework for embodied AI with task feedback and structured reasoning
 categories: [论文阅读]
 ---
 # 《ROS-LLM: A ROS framework for embodied AI with task feedback and structured reasoning》